 Prof. Park’s Research Selected for OVPR’s Futures Award

-Assistant Professor Hyun Soo Park and his research team were one of two recipients of this year’s Futures Award.
+Assistant Professor Hyun Soo Park and his research team were one of two recipients of this year’s Futures Award from the University of Minnesota Office for the Vice President of Research (OVPR).
 Park’s team was selected for their extraordinary, interdisciplinary research in brain activity.

 Working with co-P.I.
 Professor Ben Hayden from the Department of Neuroscience, Park and his team plan to use the added grant funding to find a new, more accurate method of measuring neural activity in Rhesus macaques.